 - When do you expect me to start taking part in the therapy process?

-Step 3 - Planning A Budget For Rehab
+Step 3 - Set A Budget

 The differences between public and private options are vast.

 Thousands benefit from local community groups every week.
-But for short term help for detox, you'll need professional assistance.
+But the first stage of help - physically detoxing - will need more specialist care.

 NHS Addiction Options

 Step 5 - Choose A Clinic

-Step 6 - Paying For Rehab
+Step 6 - Funding Your Stay

 The days of clinics offering finance facilities directly, are mostly gone, although a few do still offer in-house plans to pay for treatment.

-Step 7 - Get Started
+Step 7 - Admit to treatment

 Now it's time for the practical stuff of admitting.
 Double check you have a note of your confirmed date and time your due to admit to the clinic.